buildtesters/buildtest/docs/build_subcommand/build_examples.rst

 In order to build via intel compiler we can set ``compiler:intel`` in the test configuration.
 Also you must load the intel module or have it set in your $PATH somehow before you run the build.
 In this build we perform a hello world example in Fortran using Intel compiler.

-.. command-output:: cat ${BUILDTEST_ROOT}/toolkit/suite/tutorial/compilers/hello.f.yml
-   :shell:
+Take a look at `compilers/hello.f.yml <https://github.com/HPC-buildtest/tutorials/blob/master/compilers/hello.f.yml>`_.

 In order to compiler Fortran code we must use ``ifort`` which is set as ``$FC=ifort``.
 Flags to fortran compiler are passed via ``FFLAGS`` which is set as a shell variable and referenced in the build step.